JordixArnau/php-Server-Environment/README.md

 }
 ```

-We reset the cookie and all its paramethers [https://www.php.net/manual/en/function.ini-get.php]
+We reset the cookie and all its parameters [https://www.php.net/manual/en/function.ini-get.php]

 ```
 session_destroy();